athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 keywords: ['clojurescript', 'start', 'new']
 ---

 Building apps is hard AF.
-Choosing a language like Clojure(Script) can remove some of the pain, but the fact remains that when we are starting out, just knowing where to begin is a frustrating experience.
+Choosing a language like Clojure(Script) can remove _some_ of the pain, but the fact remains that no matter which language you choose, when we start out with a web app just knowing where to begin is a frustrating experience.

-My goal is to provide comfort, guidance and context into the initial phases of writing a ClojureScript app.
-We'll work to assuage your fears & stresses and alleviate those overwhelming thoughts about doing things the right or wrong way to get you to a point where you can do what matters: writing sweet sweet Clojure(Script).
+My goal with this post is to provide a step by step guide into writing a ClojureScript app.
+We'll work to assuage your fears & stresses and alleviate those overwhelming thoughts about doing things the "right" or "wrong" way by showing a common way to start a Clojure(Script) app and provide context for why we are making each decision.

 Through this guide we will cover the steps I take when starting a new ClojureScript app from scratch.